 At Marshbrook these values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
 We hold daily assemblies which uphold traditional values of empathy, respect and tolerance.
 They are also reinforced in the following ways:

 At the beginning of each new school year the children decide upon their class rules and the rights associated with these.

 We have a school council which meets regularly to discuss issues raised in class and encourages pupils to express their views.

-We also have an E-safety Committee, ECO Committee and Playground Marshalls who are elected by the members of each class
+We also have an Online-safety Committee and ECO Committee, who are elected by the members of each class

 The Rule of Law

 Pupils are taught that laws are there to protect us, our rights and the rights of others.
 Pupils are expected to abide by various laws in school, such as playground rules, lunchtime rules and classroom rules.
 They are taught about rewards and consequences through the implementations of our school’s behaviour policy.
-Through PHSE/SEAL work children are taught how to resolve conflicts.
-We have a positive relationship with our PCSO who visits regularly and attends special school events when his working pattern allows.
+Through PHSE/Jigsaw work children are taught how to resolve conflicts.

 Respect is highlighted in our school motto and is at the heart of our values.
 Children are encouraged to respect all members of the community through PHSE lessons, assemblies and incidental events.

 Tolerance of those of Different Faiths and Beliefs